PavanRangani/docs/docs/prd/estate-plan/will.md

 - When user enter same name in `Trust Name` field, system show proper error message.
 - Show only active (Current Will) testamentary trust and opens any history will, show both active or inactive (Current & Will History) Testamentary trust in the Trust name dropdown.
 - When user hover any of trust section, show hover effect.
-- Codicil section is not available in the Edit will.
+- Codicil section is not available in the Add will.
 - Confirm with Keith : `Keith confirm that there is no any use case to enter Will data if deceased individuals`.

 ### UI Rule